 Wrong.

 He was now actually quite enthusiastic, so I grabbed his hand, laid my hand on his shoulder & prayed.
-As is often the case, I could sense the Holy Spirit, but I also immediately got the impression that this man had been in a lot worse situations than he had shared.
+As is often the case, I could sense the Holy Spirit, and I also immediately got the impression that this man had been in a lot worse situations than he had shared.

 I prayed specifically for ‘Yergen’ (not his real name), that tension would release and asked for God’s peace, love and joy to hit Him among other things.
 When I stopped & opened my eyes his whole demeanour had changed: